GTAmodding/gta3script-specs/SPECIFICATION.md

 **parameter**

-the expected type of value to be received in a specific argument position of a command.
+the value to be received in a specific argument position of a command.

 Notation
 ---------------------